Creatine HCl vs. Monohydrate: Is There a New Gold Standard?

-This article will examine the evidence behind creatine HCl and compare how it stacks up against creatine monohydrate for muscle growth and enhancing athletic performance.
+So, which form comes out on top in the battle of creatine HCl vs. monohydrate?
+This article will examine the evidence behind creatine HCl and compare how it stacks up against creatine monohydrate for building muscle mass and enhancing athletic performance.

 Creatine is a naturally occurring molecule that the body—primarily the liver—produces via amino acids.
 Whereas creatine monohydrate contains one molecule of crystalline water per creatine molecule, creatine hydrochloride is the same but with hydrochloric acid (HCl) in place of water.
 In other words, creatine HCl is the hydrochloride salt of creatine.